Term Project - Description

 Option 1: Your own project idea

 Do you have an idea for a project?
 Something you’ve been dying to implement?
 We will discuss the scope of work.
-Read the Option 2 section to get an idea for how much functionality your app will need to have.
-Your app must include the following:

 - User login, logout, and signup